Frequently Asked Questions

 Over 90% of our students join the first year of the Sixth Form

-where they study the A level or IB course.
-In England,
+where they study the A level or IB course, plus BTEC subjects in

-International students are normally not permitted to commence
+Sixth Form.
+International students are normally not permitted

-studying in England during the second year of a course since they
+to commence studying in England during the second year of a course

-would have already missed the first year of the course.
+since they would have already missed the first year of the course,

 students are permitted to join in other year groups.